TOAST-DOCS/SMS/en/console-guide.md

 * If you fail to send a text due to blocking the sender number, please check the 'Stolen Number Text Blocking Service'.
 [Go to the user guide](./sending-policy/#fraud-number)
 * If the sending is successful but you do not receive the text, please check ‘Mobile Carrier Spam Blocking Service’.
 [Shortcut to guide](./sending-policy/#spam-number)
+* The sending date and time for scheduled delivery can be set up to 60 days from now.

 ### Send General SMS